 |From murderers to missing babies to a shaggy dog with

-an unusual appetite, Kimo has his hands full in this selection of ten short
+an unusual appetite, Kimo has his hands full in this selection of thirteen

-investigations in the Aloha State.
-Sun-drenched streets hide bodies in their
+short investigations in the Aloha State.
+Sun-drenched streets hide bodies

-shadows and clues lurk in the most unusual places, from a hearse to flowering
+in their shadows and clues lurk in the most unusual places, from a hearse

-hedge to a psychic who provides Kimo with an unexpected revelation.
-These
+to flowering hedge to a psychic who provides Kimo with an unexpected revelation.

-sexy, smart and satisfying stories will please new readers and fans of the
+These sexy, smart and satisfying stories will please new readers and fans

 The stories here are: